 Day 1 – Krakow

-Scheduled flight to Krakow from your preferred airport – transfer with our professional guide in our private executive coach to the central 3* Legend Hotel.
+Scheduled flight to Krakow from your preferred airport – transfer with our professional guide in our private executive coach to the 3* Legend Hotel in central Krakow.

 Day 2 – Cloth Hall, St Mary's Basilica, Wawel Royal Castle & Wawel Cathedral

 Guided tour of Krakow taking in the important sights of the city – Cloth Hall, with a splendid Renaissance edifice and an ornate roof adorned with grotesque masks, is the world's oldest shopping mall having been in business in the middle of the Grand Square for 700 years – St Mary's Basilica, Krakow's principal church since the 14th century, is particularly famous for its wooden altar carved by Veit Stoss – the stately halls and exquisite chambers of Wawel Royal Castle on the banks of the Vistula River were home to three dynasties of Poland's monarchs, and its collection of the 16th century monumental Flemish tapestries is matchless (and, while the Czartoryskich Museum is closed for refurbishment, the temporary home of Leonardo da Vinci’s ‘Lady with an Ermine’) – Wawel Cathedral, Poland's national sanctuary with a 1,000 year old history, was the coronation site of Polish monarchs and is home to a wonderful art collection from Gothic, Renaissance and Baroque to Classicist and Modern.

 Day 3 – Jagiello University & the Jewish Quarter